Abstract

 Pre-processing

-Supplementary Table S2. shows the number of epochs (1.1667-s each) we acquired before and after data pre-processing summing across all five categories.
+Supplementary Table S2 shows the number of epochs (1.1667-s each) we acquired before and after data pre-processing summing across all five categories.
 We used data after pre-processing for further analyses.
-There was no significant difference in the number of pre-processed epochs across infant age- groups (F(3,57) = 1.5, p = .2).
+There was no significant difference in the number of pre-processed epochs across infant age-groups (F(3,57) = 1.5, p = .2).

 Univariate EEG analyses

 Both image update and categorical EEG visual responses are reported in the frequency and time domain over three regions-of-interest (ROIs): two occipito-temporal ROIs (left occipitotemporal (LOT): channels 57, 58, 59, 63, 64, 65 and 68; right occipitotemporal (ROT) channels: 90, 91, 94, 95, 96, 99, and 100) and one occipital ROI (channels 69, 70, 71, 74, 75, 76, 82, 83 and 89).
-These ROIs were selected a priori based on a previously published study 51.
+These ROIs were selected a priori based on a previously published study51.
 We further removed several channels in these ROIs for two reasons: (1) Three outer rim channels (i.e., 73, 81, and 88) were not included in the occipital ROI for further data analysis for both infant and adult participants because they were consistently noisy.
-(2) Three channels (66, 72, and 84) in the occipital ROI, one channel (50) in the LOT ROI, and one channel (101) in the ROT ROI were removed because they did do not show substantial responses in the group-level analyses.
+(2) Three channels (66, 72, and 84) in the occipital ROI, one channel (50) in the LOT ROI, and one channel (101) in the ROT ROI were removed because they did not show substantial responses in the group-level analyses.

 Frequency domain analysis

 Individual participant’s preprocessed EEG signals for each stimulus condition were averaged over two consecutive epochs (2.3334-s).
 The averaged time courses for each participant were then converted to the frequency domain at a frequency resolution of 0.4286 Hz via a Discrete Fourier Transform (DFT).
 The frequency bins of interest are at exactly every other bin in the frequency spectrum.
-The real and imaginary Fourier coefficients for each of the categorical and image update responses for each condition were averaged across participants (vector averaging) to obtain a group-level estimates.
+The real and imaginary Fourier coefficients for each of the categorical and image update responses for each condition were averaged across participants (vector averaging) to obtain a group-level estimate.
 The amplitudes of response were then computed from the coherently averaged vector.
-Hotelling’s T2 statistic 72 was used to test whether response amplitudes were significantly different from zero.
+Hotelling’s T2 statistic 80 was used to test whether response amplitudes were significantly different from zero.
 We used Benjamini’s & Hochberg’s false discovery rate (FDR) procedure to correct for multiple comparisons.

-Image-update visual responses (image frequency): The amplitude and phase of the evoked response at the image presentation rate and its first 3 harmonics (4.286 Hz, 8.571 Hz, 12.857 Hz, and 17.143 Hz).
+The amplitude and phase of the evoked response at the image presentation rate and its first 3 harmonics (4.286 Hz, 8.571 Hz, 12.857 Hz, and 17.143 Hz).

+The amplitude and phase of the response at the category repetition frequency and its second harmonic (0.857 Hz, 1.714 Hz) for each category condition.
+Time domain analyses.
 Preprocessed time domain EEG signals of each participant were low-passed filtered with a 30Hz cut-off.
 The raw EEG signals contain many components including categorical responses 0.857 Hz and harmonics), general visual responses (4.286 Hz and harmonics) and noise.
 To separate out the temporal waveforms of these two responses, we first transformed the epoch-averaged (2.3334-s) time series of each condition into frequency domain using a DFT.
 Then, we used an inverse DFT to transform back to the time domain keeping only the responses at the category frequency and its harmonics, zeroing the other frequencies.
 The same approach was used to separate the visual responses by using an inverse DFT transform of the responses at 4.286 Hz and harmonics.

 Categorical responses